QiuYukang/5G-LENA/doc/source/nr-module.rst

 (TPC) for PUSCH/SRS and PUCCH.

-ULPC is implemented in ``NrUePowerControl`` class which computes and updates the power levels for PUSCH, Sounding Reference
-Signals (SRS) transmissions and PUCCH.
+ULPC is implemented in ``NrUePowerControl`` class which computes and updates the power levels for PUSCH, SRS transmissions and PUCCH.
 It supports open and closed loop modes.
 According the open loop the UE transmission power depends on the estimation of the downlink path loss and channel configuration.
-On the other hand, closed loop, additionally allows the gNB to control the UE transmission power by means of explicit TPC included in the Downlink Control Information (DCI).
+On the other hand, closed loop, additionally allows the gNB to control the UE transmission power by means of explicit TPC included in the DCI.
 In closed Loop, two modes are available: the absolute mode, according to which the txPower is computed with absolute TPC values, and the accumulation mode, which instead computes the txPower using accumulated TPC values.
 When the MAC scheduler creates DCI messages, it calls the GetTpc function to ask